commercetools/ui-kit/packages/components/inputs/select-input/README.md

 Returns truthy value for the Formik `touched` value of this input field.

+## Components

 It is possible to customize `SelectInput` by passing the `components` property.
 `SelectInput` exports the default underlying components as static exports.

-Component available as static exports are:
+Components available as static exports are:

 - `ClearIndicator`
 - `Control`